-This article shows you how toย map your MIDI controller to undo and redo actionsย in Ableton Live โ using aย Max for Live device.
+This article shows you how to map your MIDI controller to undo and redo actions in Ableton Live โ using a Max for Live device.
 Itโs especially useful for performers, live loopers, and producers who want a more tactile workflow.

 One of the most frequent actions in music production is โundo.โ Whether you’re editing MIDI clips, tweaking automation, or experimenting with effects, being able to quickly revert changes is essential.
-In Ableton Live, undo is usually done via keyboard (Cmd + Z
+In Ableton Live, undo is usually done via keyboard (Cmd + Z / Ctrl + Z).
+But what if you could trigger it from your MIDI controller?

 Quick Solution: Use a Max for Live Undo/Redo Device in Ableton